Gaeto95/WrathOftheWrappers/README.md

 # ⚔️ Wrath of the Wrappers
-*Complete Survival Action RPG - Built for Web*
+Complete Survival Action RPG - Built for Web

+⚡ Bolt, please don't take this the wrong way.
+I love Bolt.
+This project was built entirely with it — any resemblance to real platforms, judges, or AI entities is purely coincidental. 😉

 **🎮 [Try the Live Demo](https://wrathofthewrappers.netlify.app)**